 From July 1-10, Chancellor Marks listened to the campus community’s perspectives on issues of equity, with a particular focus on racial justice.

 Chancellor Marks spent her first 100 days listening to constituents across the university and throughout the community.

 CU Denver planned a flexible fall 2020 semester designed to keep our community safe, ensure our students' ongoing success, and innovate for the future.

-National searches are underway or planned for four leadership positions.
+National searches are underway or planned for three leadership positions.